fdeblasio/pokeemerald-expansion/notes.md

     - Any Pokémon that learns a biting move, should also learn a STAB version (for example, Eelektrik learning Crunch but not Thunder Fang, or Mareanie learning Bite but not Poison Fang)
     - Any Pokémon that learns a horn move (Horn Attack, Megahorn, Smart Strike, etc), can learn them all?
     - Any Poison/Steel/Water type that learns Poison Tail/Iron Tail/Aqua Tail should learn its corresponding type's move?
+        - These three are done, but should Dragon Tail be included too?
     - Any Psychic/Steel type that learns Headbutt should learn Zen Headbutt/Iron Head?
     - Any Flying/Steel type that learns Wing Attack/Steel Wing should learn the other
 - Possible Move Updates: